pilsnerdrinker/ping-monitor/README.md

 # PingMonitor (English)

 A lightweight tool to monitor ping quality to FF14 data centers (DCs), several at once.
-It shows average ms, packet loss, and a trend graph in a small always-on-top overlay that stays out of your way while gaming.
+It shows the current ms, packet loss, and a trend graph in a small always-on-top overlay that stays out of your way while gaming.
 No installation required.
 For Windows.

 ## Features

 - Presets for the 4 FF14 DCs (Elemental / Gaia / Mana / Meteor).
 IPs can be added, edited, or removed
-- Monitor multiple DCs at once, in count mode (-n) or continuous mode (-t)
+- Monitor multiple DCs at once, in continuous mode (-t, default) or count mode (-n)
 - Live min / max / average / loss in the list
-- Small always-on-top overlay: DC name, average ms, loss %, and a sparkline
+- Small always-on-top overlay: DC name, current ms (shown large), min/max/avg, loss %, and a sparkline
 - Color-coded quality verdict (see below)
 - Export results to CSV (with timestamps) for later analysis
-- Settings (IPs, names, colors, order, check state) are saved automatically and restored on next launch
+- Settings (IPs, names, colors, order, check state, mode, overlay position) are saved automatically and restored on next launch

 ## Quality verdict (the dot left of each name)